 The Magic Elephant

 Religion and its role in reason and community are explained by George Santayana, Brand Blanshard and Freeman Dyson much better than inside the context of our cultural evolution.
-Sometimes cultural evolution takes place on a plain not entirely physical, like universal empathy and its connection to the printing press, radio, television, movies, computers and cell phones, i.e., the economic innovation explanation in this case or how ancient cultures shared information through trade even while they consider each other as savages and even while at war with one another, often over religious-ideological conflicts.
+Sometimes this kind of evolutionary phenomena takes place on a plain not entirely physical, like universal empathy and its connection to the printing press, radio, television, movies, computers and cell phones, i.e., the economic innovation explanation in this case or how ancient cultures shared information through trade even while they considered each other as savages and even while at war with one another, often over religious-ideological conflicts.
 Still existent hunter-gatherer tribes also trade with neighbors so likely this goes back many hundreds of thousands of years.

-In such a state, (quoting Durkheim) (p 504) “‘the vital energies become hyper-excited, the passions more intense, the sensations more powerful.’
+In such a state, (quoting Durkheim) (page 504) “‘the vital energies become hyper-excited, the passions more intense, the sensations more powerful.’
 Durkheim believed that these collective emotions pull humans fully but temporarily into the higher of our two realms, the realm of the sacred, where the self disappears and collective interests predominate.
-The realm of the profane, in contrast, is the ordinary day-to-day world where we live most of our lives, concerned about wealth, health, and reputation, but nagged by the sense that there is, somewhere, something higher and nobler”.
+The realm of the profane, in contrast, is the ordinary day-to-day world where we live most of our lives, concerned about wealth, health, and reputation, but nagged by the sense that there is somewhere, something higher and nobler.

 Endnote: "Hume quietly pointed out that human beings are not, and never have been, governed by their rational capacities.
 Reason’s role is purely instrumental: it teaches us how to get what we want.
 What we want is determined by our emotions, our passions—anger, lust, fear, grief, envy, but also joy, love of fame, love of contentedness, and, paradoxically, our desire to live according to rational principles—or in the last case, to recognize the dictates of necessity and act accordingly.
 It is not reason, however, that teaches us this, but habit, a frame of mind that associates certain effects with certain causes or actions.
 We are, in the end, creatures of habit, and of the physical and social environment within which our emotions and passions must operate.
 We learn to avoid the passions that destroy, and pursue the ones that succeed—in order to get what we consider our just desserts, and gratify our self-interest."
 How the Scots Invented the Modern World.